djalbat/the-occam-user-manual/getting-started.md

 * It enabled developers to write web application servers almost trivially.
 * As well server side code, developers could write code on Node to run in the broswer, by way of a process called bundling.
-* It provided an easy to use package manager and a site where packages could be puclibhed for free and for all of the community to use.
+* It provided an easy to use package manager and a site where packages could be published for free and for all of the community to use.

-Allied with continued improvements to the JavaScript language itself, most notably the ES6 and ES7 releases, Node resulted in an explosion in its use.
+Allied with continued improvements to JavaScript itself, most notably the ES6 and ES7 releases, Node resulted in an explosion in its use.
 This was especially evidient in, but by no means restricted to, Internet appcliations.
 Both JavaScript and Node continue to evolve and although both have their detractors, it is safe to say that they will be with us and in a healthy state for the foreseeable future.

 ## Prerequisites

-It almost goes without saying then that in order to use Occam you will need to have Node installed on your local machine.
+It almost goes without saying then that in order to use Occam you will need to have Node installed.
-In fact, the chances are that it is already installed.
+In fact the chances are that it already is.
 To check this, run the following command in a terminal or command prompt:

 ```